PluginMania/RenderOverrideForMaya/docs/_sources/en/sec02_howToUse/renderOverrideNode.rst.txt

    * Multiple RenderOverride nodes can be created in a Maya scene, but only one node ("active node") is applied to the view.
    * The node applied to the view is determined as follows

-     1. RenderOverride nodes in order of name
-     2. In turn, check if the ``Enable`` attribute is checked.
+     1. Check the RenderOverride node, in order of name, to see if the ``Enable`` attribute is checked.
-     3. The information for the node whose ``Enable`` attribute was checked first is applied.
+     2. The information for the node whose ``Enable`` attribute was checked first is applied.

         * If none of the nodes have ``Enable`` checked, the default text will be displayed.